How Every State Got Its Nickname

 North Dakota: The Peace Garden State

 The International Peace Garden straddles the boundary between North Dakota and the Canadian province of Manitoba.
-In 1956 the North Dakota Motor Vehicle Department placed the words “Peace Garden State” on license plates, and it proved so popular, the North Dakota legislature adopted it as the official nickname a year later.
+In 1956, the North Dakota Motor Vehicle Department placed the words “Peace Garden State” on license plates, and it proved so popular that the North Dakota legislature adopted it as the official nickname a year later.
 It’s also unofficially known as “The Flickertail State” and “The Roughrider State.”

 35 / 50